ClickHouse/ClickHouse/docs/en/operations/troubleshooting.md

 This command starts the server as an interactive app with standard parameters of autostart script.
 In this mode `clickhouse-server` prints all the event messages into the console.

-### Configuration parameters
+### Configuration Parameters

 Check:

 - Docker settings.

-    If you run ClickHouse in Docker in IPv6 network, check that `network=host` is set.
+    If you run ClickHouse in Docker in IPv6 network, make sure that `network=host` is set.

 - Endpoint settings.